Accounting, Joint B.S./M.S.

 - M.B.A., M.S.,Seton Hall University

-Professor DeSarno earned a Bachelor of Science (BS) in Accounting from Rutgers University in New Brunswick, NJ.
+Professor DeSarno has a Bachelor of Science (BS) in Accounting from Rutgers University in New Brunswick, NJ.
 He also holds two Masters Degrees, a Masters in Business Administration (MBA) as well as a Masters of Science (MS) in Financial Planning from Seton Hall University in South Orange, NJ.
 He is a Certified Public Accountant (CPA) and an active member of both the New Jersey Society of Certified Public Accountants (NJCPA) as well as the American Institute of Certified Public Accountants (AICPA).

-Professor DeSarno’s professional experience includes: managing all aspects of the daily accounting function, month & year end accounting close as well as coordinating the annual financial audit.
+Professor DeSarno’s professional experience includes: managing all aspects of the accounting function, month & year end accounting close as well as performing and coordinating the annual financial audit.
 He has significant experience in financial reporting, analysis, budgeting and forecasting as well as implementing effective accounting processes, procedures, internal controls and strategy.